harishuss1/Climate-Lens/Performance_Report/Performance.md

 Optimize re-renders: Reducing unnecessary when props remain unchanged.

+Lazy-Loading Components: Deferring the loading of components that are not immediately visible.

+Reducing Unused JavaScript: Optimizing imports and removing unused code from third-party libraries

 ## Summary of Changes

 <!-- Briefly describe each change and the impact it had on performance (be specific).
 If there